 Mount Marcy is a full day hike, starting very early and ending in the late afternoon.
 Let’s take a look at preparing thoroughly for your hike.

-Preparing properly for hiking Mount Marcy comes down to making sure you have the right gear and food / drinks for the season you are climbing the mountain.
+Preparing properly for hiking up Mount Marcy comes down to making sure you have the right gear as well as enough food and water for the season you are climbing the mountain.